Kmeakin/walrus-report/src/30-implementation.md

 inside the tree data structure.
 For example, as a first attempt, we could create a `HashMap<hir::Expr, types::Type>`{.rust}, for mapping each `Expr` to its inferred `Type` ^[`hir::Type`, should not be confused with `types::Type`.
-The first represents types as they appear in the abstract syntax.
+The first represents types as they appear in the HIR.
 The latter represents type values].
 However, this is not quite correct, as this would hash each node based on its *value*, not its *identity*.
 Consider type checking the following snippet of code:

 ```rust
 fn f(x: Int) {